 Product placement: a carpet bombing

 In the 70s, the average person was exposed to a range of 500 to 1.600 ads per day, depending on profession and entertainment habits.
-I skip over the "inexpensive" ads in Italian films, including Punt and Mes ashtrays and Cinzano posters.
+I fly over the "inexpensive" ads in Italian films, including Punt and Mes ashtrays and Cinzano posters.
 Today, it is estimated that we are exposed to a quantity between 6.000 and 10.000 ads per day.
 The amount of advertising to which we are exposed on a daily basis has been increasing for years, including that deriving from product placement, which is increasingly pervasive.

 Mirriad's technology is being used today by music artists to add logos and product placements to their videos in hopes of generating additional revenue streams with sponsorships.
 In the future, Mirriad hopes to add new advertising to sports and concert broadcasters by placing ads in broadcast content.

 Mirriad's technology is a really cool example of applied AI.
-If used judiciously, it might be okay.
+If used judiciously, it might be ok.
 As always, the problem boils down to the word "judgment" and humanity's general inability to ascertain its meaning.

 For a handful of Coche